Computer model reveals free NFL picks, best bets for Week 7 late afternoon games

-2025 Week 7 NFL free picks, betting odds, best bets: Model backing Colts, Broncos on Sunday, October 19
+2025 Week 7 NFL free picks, betting odds, best bets: Model backing Broncos, Colts on Sunday, October 19

 SportsLine's model reveals its Week 7 NFL picks and best bets for the 4 p.m.
 ET slate on Sunday, Oct.
 19